tungchi0707/shinseiflow-application-review/README.md

 ## Who is ShinseiFlow for?

-ShinseiFlow is suitable for organizations and teams that want to manage structured application workflows in WordPress without relying on an external SaaS platform.
+ShinseiFlow is suitable for organizations and teams that want to manage structured application workflows directly in WordPress without relying on an external SaaS platform.

 ## Typical Use Cases